cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME talent reset (Resets all talents)
-/t BOTNAME talent spec (Lists talent specs available to this bot's class, with #, to use below) /t BOTNAME talent spec # (If valid, uses this # talent spec for this bot (see # from talent spec above)) /t BOTNAME talent spec errorcheck (Does a validity check on all talentspecs in the database, only works for GMs (Tip: '.gm on'))
-/t BOTNAME bank  (Lists bot(s) bank balance)
+/t BOTNAME talent spec (Lists talent specs available to this bot's class, with #, to use below) /t BOTNAME talent spec # (If valid, uses this # talent spec for this bot (see # from talent spec above)) /t BOTNAME bank  (Lists bot(s) bank balance)
 /t BOTNAME bank deposit [Item Link][Item Link] ..
 (Deposit item(s) in bank) /t BOTNAME bank withdraw [Item Link][Item Link] ..
 (Withdraw item(s) from bank. ([Item Link] from bank))